Women’s Empowerment and

 An AUSNZ WELI advisor is an individual of any gender who has leadership experience in anaesthesia, pain medicine or any other relevant field.

-Advisors should have a history of successful mentoring or coaching.
+Advisors should have a history of successful mentoring or coaching and be willing to spend approximately 1 hour per month with their protégés.

 Frequently asked questions